Traversio

 close()Close the remote file handle explicitly

-Supporting public SFTP value types:
+Supporting public SFTP value and callback types:

 • SFTPFileHandle